richmahn/en_tn/rut/front/intro.md

 #### What is the Book of Ruth about? ####

-This book tells how Ruth, a non-Israelite woman from the land of Moab, came to join the people of Yahweh.
+This book is about a non-Israelite woman named Ruth.
+It tells how she came to join the people of Yahweh.
 The book also explains how Ruth became an ancestor of King David.

-In this account, the reader finds the blessings that came when God's people faithfully followed his covenant.
-The story of Ruth has many lessons about faith, fidelity, self-sacrifice, and integrity.

 #### How should the title of this book be translated? ####